Frequently Asked Questions

 All bills are only available online at my.pointloma.edu.
 Students recieve email notifications when new statements are available.

 Log in to your student portal at my.pointloma.edu using your username and password.
 Click on the “Students” tab at the top of the page, under “Financial Resources” click on “Statement of Account.”
 View your statement history by clicking on “View Bills.”

 Official e-Bills are available on a student’s portal account on a monthly basis.
 All students are sent email notifications to their official university e-mail account when statements are ready to be viewed online.

-PLNU requires full payment of tuition and fees approximately four weeks after the semester starts.
+PLNU requires full payment of tuition and fees by the second Friday of the session.
 Visit the billing page for more information.

 You are responsible for paying the net balance (charges minus awarded aid) on your student account each semester by the established due date.
 Keep in mind that your account balance may change as you add or drop classes and/or if any campus fines are assessed.
 You'll want to keep an eye on your account even after you have paid in full.
 Your options for paying the net balance are as follows:

 1. Pay In Full: Login to your student portal at my.pointloma.edu.
 After clicking "Students", choose "Financial Service" on the left hand side of the page, then choose "Make a Payment."
 Follow the instructions to pay by electronic check or by credit card.

 Electronic checks must be attached to a valid checking or savings account; checks that draw directly from home equity or loan accounts will not process successfully.
 There is no fee for paying by electronic check.

 Credit cards accepted include American Express, Discover, MasterCard or Visa and can be made online via the student or parent portal but will not be accepted by phone, fax, mail , or in person.
 There is no fee for paying by credit card.

 Paper checks can be mailed to the SFS office on the main campus.
 Be sure to include your student ID number which is also your account number on the check.